joshloyal/mnist/README.md

 The Algorithm
 -------------
 This model implements a fully vectorized multi-layer sigmoid feed-forward neural-network with L2 regularization using Numpy.
 The network is trained using stochastic gradient descent along with momentum.
-The images are standardized and then the first 100 principle components are fed into th network.
+The images are standardized and then the first 100 principle components are fed into the network.